Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Introduction

 The paper is organized as follows.
-The history and the problem formulation are in \cref{sec:main}.
-In \cref{sec:poly}, we consider the possibilities of chosing polynomial nonlinearity for the reaction term.
-In \cref{sec:stability}, we discuss the simpest aspects of stability of possible solutions.
-Then we show the correspondent polynomial function suitable for solutions in of the wavefront type.
-These are presented in \cref{sec:Correspondent}.
-We proved the possibility to use the wavefront solution of the system as generalisation for Fisher-KPP also we analyse the right choices of the parameters to imitate Fisher-KPP model.
-These analyses are shown in \cref{sec:Possibilities_of_Generalising} and \cref{sec:Imitate_Fisher}.
-We return to the question of stability, now for the selected wavefront solution, in \cref{sec:Stability_of_zero_one}.
-Results of numerical simulation are presented in \cref{sec:Num_Simul}.
-These simulations show that the wavefront are unstable.
-The type of this instability is investigated in \cref{sec:instability_FRONT_outer} and the paper is concluded by discussion in \cref{sec:discussion}.
+The problem formulation is given in \secn{main}.
+In \secn{poly}, we consider the possibilities of chosing polynomial nonlinearity for the reaction term.
+In \secn{stability}, we discuss the simplest aspects of stability of possible solutions.
+Then we show the correspondent polynomial function suitable for solutions of the wavefront type.
+These are presented in \secn{Correspondent}.
+We demonstrate the possibility to have a wavefront solution of the system as generalisation for Fisher-KPP in \secn{Possibilities_of_Generalising} and analyse the choices of the parameters needed to imitate Fisher-KPP model in \secn{Imitate_Fisher}.
+We return to the question of stability, now for the selected wavefront solution, in \secn{Stability_of_zero_one}.
+Results of numerical simulation are presented in \secn{Num_Simul}.
+These simulations show that the wavefronts are unstable.
+These instabilities are investigated in \secn{instability_FRONT_outer} and the paper is concluded by discussion in \secn{discussion}.